signum-network/CIPs/SIP/sip-basic.md

 ## SIP Types

-There are three types of EIP:
+There are three types of SIP:

 - A **Standards Track SIP** describes any change that affects most or all Signum implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Signum.
 Standards Track SIPs consist of three parts—a design document, an implementatio.
 Furthermore, Standards Track SIPs can be broken down into the following categories:
 -